Westwood, a bit weary after a hot streak, set to play Honda

 Defending champion Sungjae Im is back this year at the Honda after prevailing in 2020 with a 6-under 274, the highest winning score at PGA National since Mark Wilson shot 275 and won in a playoff in 2007.

-Daniel Berger, who makes his home near PGA National, is the highest ranked player in the field at No. 15; Berger missed his pro-am round Wednesday with a rib injury but intends to play Thursday.
-Five former world No. 1s are playing, those being Adam Scott, Luke Donald, Vijay Singh, Martin Kaymer and Westwood.
+Daniel Berger, who makes his home near PGA National, was to have been the highest ranked player in the field at No. 15; Berger missed his pro-am round Wednesday with a rib injury and later withdrew from the event.
+Five former world No. 1s are playing: Adam Scott, Luke Donald, Vijay Singh, Martin Kaymer and Westwood.

 Tournament officials are allowing 10,000 fans per day at the Honda, and if form from the last two weeks holds, plenty of them will want to see Westwood.
 There’s no metric to precisely chart on-course popularity, but his has seemed to soar of late.